Comicly69/Abtme/README.md

 ### `npx Comicly69`

-I am a self tought, Programmer that is still learning a lot.
+I am a self tought Programmer that is still learning a lot.
 If you want to help me you are welcome to contact me

 # I’m currently working on